 WrapModule: Enables minting / redeeming of wrapped tokens via managers.
 Supports any asset where you are simply wrapping one token such as AAVE aTokens, Compound cTokens and Wrapped ETH.

-PoolModule: Enables minting / redeeming of AMM or pooled Tokens via traders.
-This includes Curve, Balancer and Uniswap.
+AMMModule: Enables minting / redeeming of AMM or pooled Tokens via traders.
+This includes Curve, Balancer, Uniswap and Sushiswap.
 This is separate from the WrapModule as AMMs allow for deposits / withdrawals of single and multiple tokens.

-IssuanceModule: IssuanceModule that is able to handle both Default and External positions as well as module pre-issuance hooks
+IssuanceModule: IssuanceModule that is able to handle both Default, and External (and Debt) positions as well as module pre-issuance hooks

 Position Definition: SetTokens are defined by their component address, units, component state, module the component is associated with, and arbitrary byte data.